Meet the Governors

 Mrs Trish Green (Teacher Governor)

 I am a teacher governor and have been since 2000.
-I am on the Senior Management / Leadership Team and I am the Key Stage 2 Coordinator and Literacy Lead.
+I am on the Senior Management / Leadership Team and I am the Key Stage 2 Coordinator and Maths Lead.
 I endeavor to teach Shark Class (Y5/6) to strive to "be the best that they can be" in all aspects of their school lives and to give them lifelong skills.
 I have taught here since 1999 and feel very lucky to work with such lovely colleagues and children in a very special, ever changing, school and community.

 Mr Tom Woodhams (Community Governor)